·

 Before you go, follow me on Insta @guidedbydestiny and check out some of my other Western US blog posts:

-Palm Spring, CA Guide
+Palm Springs, CA Guide

 One Day in Joshua Tree